-In fact, anyone in the healthcare industry who is exposed to a patient’s saliva or mucus or fecal matter – think physical therapists, dentist and dental hygienists and assistants, orderlies, and the like – may be eligible for workers’ comp if they contract the coronavirus.
+In fact, anyone in the healthcare industry exposed to a patient’s saliva or mucus or fecal matter – think physical therapists, dentist and dental hygienists and assistants, orderlies, and the like – may be eligible for workers’ comp if they contract the coronavirus.

 Will Workers’ Comp Cover the COVID-19 Coronavirus for other Workers?

 In order for an injury or illness to be compensated through worker’s compensation, it must happen or be contracted in the course of the employee’s usual work.
 Some occupational diseases will be covered as a result.